codingclown/auroramax360/README.md

-# auroramax360
+# Auroramax 360
-The auroamax live cam located in Yellowknife, NWT, Canada.
+[The auroamax live cam](http://www.asc-csa.gc.ca/eng/astronomy/auroramax/) located in Yellowknife, NWT, Canada.
 This is an experiment to take the spherical 360 mp4 encoded 1920p file and view it using YouTube's 360 video feature

 *Initial spherical 180 fisheye video input*